Cognigy/Documentation/docs/insights/glossary.md

 : A visual tool that displays data in a graphical format, making it easier to understand trends and patterns.
 Insights dashboards use various chart types such as bars, lines, and rings to present information effectively.

 _**Cognigy Insights**_
-: A powerful analytics platform for evaluating and enhancing the performance of Cognigy.AI AI Agents.
+: A powerful analytics platform for evaluating and enhancing the performance of Cognigy.AI Agents.
 It provides dynamic tools and key metrics across different dashboards to analyze customer interactions and improve AI Agent efficiency.
 For more information, read the [Cognigy Insights](overview.md) documentation.

 _**Conversation**_
-: A billable unit of interaction between a user and a AI Agent or a human agent.
+: A billable unit of interaction between a user and an AI Agent or a human agent.
 For more information about billed conversations, read the [Cognigy Billing](../ai/administer/billing.md) documentation.

 ## D